 - 2024, Pennsylvania $32,500,000 Settlement: During the labor and delivery at Reading Hospital in Pennsylvania, the obstetrical care team faced critical decisions when signs of an intra-amniotic infection and a worrying fetal heart pattern indicated potential oxygen deprivation for the baby.
 Instead of opting for an immediate cesarean section, the medical team chose to use forceps and a vacuum extractor.
 You cannot use these two instruments together.
 What they should have done was a C-section.
 This decision led to severe and permanent brain damage for the infant, who now suffers from cerebral palsy, is nonverbal, and requires tube feeding and constant care.
 After the onset of a trial regarding these events, the hospital agreed to settle the medical malpractice lawsuit for $32.5 million.

 - 2017, Pennsylvania: $42,000,000 Verdict.
 A mother goes to the hospital to deliver her baby.
-After one push – just one push – the OB/GYN handling the delivery decides to use forceps.
-He pulled four times using a vacuum which is counterindicated.
+After one push, just one push, the OB/GYN handling the delivery decides to use forceps.
+He pulled four times using a vacuum, which is counterindicated.
 (The doctor, helpfully, admitted this fact.)
 Within a few hours, the infant exhibited signs and symptoms of intracranial bleeding and pressure.
-Tragically, the now 5-year-old boy is confined to a wheelchair, is not expected to be able to read and write.
-He also has executive brain function injuries that cause an easy to activate temper.
+Tragically, the now 5-year-old boy is confined to a wheelchair and is not expected to be able to read and write.
+He also has executive brain function injuries that cause an easy-to-activate temper.
 He has also had to endure six brain and spinal surgeries.

 - 2016, Nebraska: $11,520,000 Verdict.
 A woman is a patient at a hospital.
-While giving birth to her infant, defendants fail to properly use forceps and fail to monitor the mother and her baby.
+While giving birth to her infant, the defendants fail to properly use forceps and fail to monitor the mother and her baby.
 The infant is delivered with forceps, during which he suffers a trauma-induced lack of oxygen to his brain, causing permanent neurological impairment and seizure disorders.
-His mother files this claim against the doctor and hospital.
-The defendants deny liability and argue that the infant’s injuries were caused by an intrauterine stroke.
+His mother files this claim against the doctor and the hospital.
+The defendants deny liability and argue that an intrauterine stroke caused the infant’s injuries.
 A jury awards the mother and baby $11,520,000.
 This was the rare case when the verdict was delivered by a judge instead of the jury.

 - 2016, Texas: $10,200,575 Verdict.
 A woman 40 weeks pregnant goes to the hospital with contractions.
 She is placed on Pitocin, which is discontinued due to fetal response.
 Pitocin is later resumed and increa